 - The improper disclosure of confidential data, accessing or using institutional data for improper purposes, failure to implement or maintain appropriate security protocols, or other violations of the Institutional Data Policy; includes FERPA violations.

-- Any issue related to a research study, including inappropriate use or treatment of human or animal subjects, research grant misconduct, misappropriation of costs, research misconduct (plagiarism, fabrication, falsification), or other similar concerns.
+- Any issue related to a research study, including inappropriate use or treatment of human or animal subjects, research grant misconduct, misappropriation of costs, research misconduct (plagiarism, fabrication, falsification), export control compliance, or other similar concerns.

 - The adverse treatment of an individual in retaliation for filing a report or complaint alleging a violation of law, government regulation, or University policy.